b7leung/MLE-Flashcards/README.md

 # Intended Scope and Audience

-The flashcards covers topics relating to computer science, classical machine learning, and modern deep learning with an emphasis on computer vision.
-They generally assume a good foundation in these topics, and a lot of technical terminology is used.
+This covers computer science, classical machine learning, and modern deep learning with an emphasis on computer vision.
+It generally assumes a good foundation in these topics, and a lot of technical terminology is used.
 I think the approach might be different depending on your current experience:

-* If you already have a good foundation in ML, and want to review (e.g. for work, to prep for interviews, or just for your knowledge), you can probably use them as-is and fill in any missing knowledge gaps
+* Already have a __good foundation in ML__: you can probably use them __as-is to review__ and fill in any missing knowledge gaps

-* If you are newer to ML, this may provide a good overview of what is out there, and I'd suggest subsequently refering to other materials that are focused on education & learning (see "additional links" below)
+* __Newer to ML__, this may provide a good overview of what is out there, and I'd suggest subsequently __refering to other materials focused on education__ & learning (see "additional links" below)

 # Important Slides

-Note that some ML flashcards are more important than others.
-From my experience interviewing at 10+ companies focusing on computer vision roles in 2022, these are the most important slides:
+In my opinion, these are the most important slides:

 * Machine Learning General: 1,
 * Fundamentals for Computer Vision & Deep Learning: 1,